What is a Domestic EPC?

 We recommend that if you think that your house is exempt from the EPC requirement, you check with a specialist to ensure that you are covered.

-Are there penalties for not getting a Domestic EPC?
+Are there penalties for not getting a Certificate?

 The law is very clear on its requirement for domestic EPCs.
 The responsibility is on the current owner to make sure that they have a residential EPC if they are selling or renting out the property.